 What to watch for with P2P apps

-As people migrate further into a cashless society, person-to-person (P2P) apps such as Venmo, Zelle, and PayPal are becoming transaction mainstays.
+As people migrate further into a cashless society, mobile banking and person-to-person (P2P) apps such as Venmo, Cash App, Zelle, and PayPal are becoming transaction mainstays.
 But you can expect that wherever cash is exchanged, scammers are lurking nearby.

 P2P apps are popular because they can simplify financial transactions between people, such as splitting a restaurant check or paying your gardener for services.
 The major caveat in using P2P apps is, unlike other forms of payment like credit cards, P2P apps do not offer any fraud protection, which means consumers must use extreme caution when using them.